seattle-javascript-401d25/20-first-group-project/README.md

 ![cf](https://i.imgur.com/7v5ASc8.png) Lab 20: Project Week Kickoff - Group Deployment of Basic Authentication
 ======

+### The deadline for FULL POINTS for this assignment is *Friday, June 6 by 11:59 p.m*.
+There will be NO grace period offered on this assignment.
+Any submissions past this deadline will be docked 2 late points.

 ## Instructions

 You will be working together to write and deploy a **fully tested basic authentication router** to kick off your project.
 This will be the first code you commit to your project so you can hit the ground running on Monday without worrying about authentication.